 You’ll also need to know if your paintball gun fires using CO2 tanks or HPA (High Pressure Air) bottles.
 Most paintball guns use CO2.
 HPA allows for more shots per canister, but it’s more expensive than CO2.
 HPA-powered guns also require regulators in order to function.
 Paintball markers that use HPA can also fire on CO2, but this can damage those models of guns, so it’s extremely important to know what your gun is made to use.

-The hopper is the device that holds your paintballs.
+The hopper is the device that holds your paintballs and the best paintball gun requires the best hopper.
 It also feeds the paintballs into your gun as you fire.
 Two things you’ll need to think about when choosing a hopper is how many paintballs it will hold, as well as how quickly it can feed them into your gun.
 The feed rate is measured in bps, or balls per second.

 Starting at around 8 bps, the most basic kind of hopper is a gravity-fed hopper.
 This works just the way it sounds; gravity pulls the paintballs into your gun’s chamber.
 These hoppers are the most quiet and affordable.
 They’re also the most slow and can jam easily (although shaking the hopper can easily dislodge any stuck ammunition).
 If you’re considering an electronic paintball marker, don’t purchase a gravity-fed hopper, as the feed rate will go a lot slower than your gun can fire.

 If you want to up your bps, you’ll need to move up to an electronic hopper.
 These will work perfectly for any mechanical marker and most of your entry-level electronic markers and can fire up to 25 bps.
 As you become more familiar with the game, you may want to move up to a more complex hopper.
 You can find ones that fire at astounding rates up to 50 bps!